jbanimineni/jbanimineni/README.md

 ![Header](./header_1.png)

-I'm a DevOps engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
+I'm a DevOps Engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include Kubernetes, Docker, CI/CD(Jenkins, SonarQube, Maven, GitLab, JFrog, Snyk, Argo etc..)
 AWS and Azure.

 - 🔭 I’m currently working on something cool 😉
 - 👯 I’m looking to collaborate on [PackerShift](https://github.com/packershift)